NYPL/metadata-documentation/workflows/troubleshooting.md

 #### Image Asset Issues in MMS/DC

-For Non-MSU Staff
+For Non-Metadata Services Staff
 {: .label .label-purple .m-0 }

 {: .note }
-MSU does not troubleshoot image asset issues, but you can follow the below steps so that the issue can be logged for reference by [Digital Collections Services](/metadata-documentation/resources/glossary/#digital-collections-services).
+Metadata Services does not troubleshoot image asset issues, but you can follow the below steps so that the issue can be logged for reference by [Digital Collections Services](/metadata-documentation/resources/glossary/#digital-collections-services).

 1. Report issues with image assets via the DC Feedback Form
    1. Open the record in Digital Collections with the image asset issue